TurboWarp/docs/docs/development/extensions/sandbox.md

 ## The sandbox

 The sandbox is actually an `<iframe>`.
-Sandboxed extensions are run in a sandboxed iframe that can't directly access the main page with the editor and the VM; it's stuck in its own isolated world.
+Sandboxed extensions are run in a sandboxed cross-origin iframe that can't directly access the main page with the editor and the VM; it's stuck in its own isolated world.

 For this reason, sandboxed extensions: